Public Repository¶

 - Please log in to your Jfrog account through OKTA.

-- On the top right corner of your screen, select your user.
+- In the top right corner of your screen, select your user.

 - Select "Set Me Up".